Cybersecurity Services in Burnaby for Small and Mid-Size Businesses

 Cybersecurity for Burnaby’s Key Industries

-Burnaby is home to technology, film production, professional services, and logistics firms in Metro Vancouver.
-Each industry brings specific technology requirements and compliance obligations that generic IT providers often miss.
+Burnaby is home to technology firms, a film and television production cluster, advanced manufacturers, and professional-services businesses across Metro Vancouver.
+Each industry brings specific technology requirements and compliance obligations that generic IT providers often miss, from SOC 2 evidence for SaaS firms to operational-technology segmentation for manufacturers.

 Our team includes a CISSP-certified security lead who reviews every Burnaby client’s environment quarterly, ensuring your technology posture keeps pace with both business growth and evolving threats.